danicc097/openapi-go-gin-postgres-sqlc/db/migrations/README.md

-# Schema dumping
+# Schema dumping (obtuse version, do not implement)

-**not implemented.**

-**breaks plpgsql lsp extension, should add migration names to skip regex option, or via flag on top of the file (preferred)**
+**breaks plpgsql lsp extension, would need opt migration names to skip regex option, or via flag on top of the file (preferred)**

 Eventually, accumulated migrations will take too long to run compared to